p-hueber/prefetcharr/README.md

         api_key = "<YOUR KEY HERE>"       # Sonarr API key

     volumes:
+      - ./path/to/config/dir:/config
-      - /path/to/log/dir:/log
+      - ./path/to/log/dir:/log

 ```

+> If you enable the `user` option, ensure `/path/to/config/dir` and `/path/to/log/dir`
+> are owned by the specified UID/GID (e.g. `1000:1000`) so the container can read
+> and write.

+> If you prefer a config file instead of handling the multi-line environment
+> variable, create `config.toml` inside the host directory you mount to `/config`.

 ## Configuration

 The configuration is written in [TOML][toml] format.
 When running `prefetcharr`
 directly, you can pass the path of the configuration file using the `--config`
 command-line flag.
-For the Docker container, provide the entire configuration
+For the Docker container, you can either provide
-via the `PREFETCHARR_CONFIG` environment variable.
+the entire configuration via the `PREFETCHARR_CONFIG` environment variable or create
+`config.toml` within the host directory that is mounted to `/config`.
+When both are present, the environment variable contents take precedence over
+the file.
 A complete example can be found in the installation instructions for
 `docker-compose` above.